 The authoritative parenting style displays the qualities of warmth and affection that also provide structure and support to the child.
 Baumrinds’ (1971, 2013) theory of parenting styles highlights why authoritative parenting is the ideal approach to raising a well rounded, independent, self-reliant, and self-controlled individual.

-Opposing this is the authoritarian parenting style, that can result in rebellious or dependent children who experience frequent distrust and thus, tend to be withdrawn from others.
+Opposing this is the authoritarian parenting style, which can result in rebellious or dependent children who experience frequent distrust and thus, tend to be withdrawn from others.

 Lopez and Snyder (2009) explain several protective factors for psychological resilience, concluding that parenting style is just one of many factors affecting resilience.